Home > About us > Becoming Psychological, Adversity and Trauma-Informed (PAT) > Mental health training for workplaces and professionals

-Build your team's confidence, strengthen your organisation, and create a safer, more engaged and inclusive workforce with our trauma informed training, delivered by people with mental health expertise and lived experience.
+Build your team's confidence, strengthen your organisation, and create a safer, more engaged and inclusive workforce with our trauma-informed training, delivered by people with mental health expertise and lived experience.

 We work with businesses and Voluntary, Community and Social Enterprise (VCSE) organisations to help them become more psychological, adversity, and trauma-informed.

-Booking training with us helps to support our services and reach more people.
+Booking training with us helps to support our mental health services and reach more people.
 In 2024, we supported 4,678 clients with their mental health and housing needs.
 Our staff of over 300 people work across the South West in 25 services.

 Jo is an incredible trainer, who combines her in-depth psychological knowledge with an easily accessible training style.
 I liked that the training also gave us the opportunity to think about and share practical ways to apply this knowledge in our services – I learned so much from the other participants."